namburusiddhartha/namburusiddhartha.github.io/_pages/about.md

 Prior to my master's at CMU, I worked as a machine learning engineer at DeepEdge where I integrated computer vision models on edge devices.
 I used Python (Tensorflow, Pytorch, Caffee, MxNet, onnx, TensorRT), C++(with cuda kernels and thrust library), Docker, to integrate face recognition, object detection, and pose estimation solutions on edge devices based on Ambarella(CV25) and Jetson-Nano.

-My interest in this field in my undergrad where I used evolutionary neural networks to predict the demand for fashion apparel.
+My interest in this field started in my undergrad where I used evolutionary neural networks to predict the demand for fashion apparel.
 I also worked as a full-time intern at Nomura where I collaborated with the FinTech team in implementing ML, NLP technologies to automate use-cases in the finance division.
 Through this exercise, I gained an understanding of basic ML algorithms, specifically when I used and tested clustering algorithms like HBOS, DBSCAN.

 Research Interest
 ------